Automattic/jetpack/readme.txt

 * Tiled Galleries: add `srcset` in the editor for an improved editing experience.
 * WordPress.com Block Editor: allow managing reusable blocks in the WordPress.com interface.
 * WordPress.com Toolbar: display hamburger icon in toolbar when in the block editor.
+* WordPress.com Toolbar: display a link to exit recovery mode when it is active on the site.

 **Improved compatibility**